G-Core/product-documentation/documentation/cdn/cdn-resource-options/websockets-allow-permanent-connections-with-the-origin.md

 ## Manage the WebSockets feature

-By default, the WebSocket feature is enabled for <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site" target="_blank">CDN resources created for the entire site</a> and disabled for <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">CDN resources created for only static assets</a>.
+By default, the WebSocket feature is enabled for <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site" target="_blank">CDN resources created for the entire site</a> and disabled for <a href="https://gcore.com/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-only-static-files" target="_blank">CDN resources created for static assets only</a>.
 You can manage this feature depending on your concerns: disable it for the CDN resources with full integration or enable it for resources with partial integration.

 To manage the WebSocket feature: